Skip to Content

 Photo by Pawleaks

-While you can get this dog as beginner, I wouldn’t recommend it if you’re already struggling big-time with a child that is scared of dogs and you can’t invest too much time into making the relationship work.
+While you can get this dog as a beginner, I wouldn’t recommend it if you’re already struggling big-time with a child that is scared of dogs and you can’t invest too much time into making the relationship work.

 Don’t be fooled by the puppy eyes.